How to Boost Your Self-Confidence Every Day

 In any of those circumstances, your self-confidence can take a hit.

 Let me share a bit of a personal story.

 As a small business owner (I’m the principal of Scott Monty Strategies, where I advise brands and executives on building better relationships and improving experiences), I often work in isolation.
 Meaning that I don’t have the same kind of regular interaction with colleagues I might have in an office setting.

-That means there's not a lot of opportunities for feedback (well, other than the kind comments I get on my newsletter, podcast and posts here).
+That means there’s not a lot of opportunities for feedback (well, other than the kind comments I get on my newsletter and podcast).
 Absent that, self-doubt can begin to nag, which has the potential to be defeating.